earthly/earthly/docs/guides/shared-cache.md

 As an additional setting available, Earthly can be instructed to save all intermediary steps as part of the explicit cache.
 The setting `--max-remote-cache` can be used to enable this.
 Note, however that this setting is rarely effective due to the significant upload overhead.

-#### Key benefits of explicit caching

-* The only available choice if no images are already pushed during the build
-* More control over what is being cached and what is not.
-However it often requires some level of experimentation to get right.

 #### Example of using explicit caching

 A good example of using explicit caching is this [integration test example](https://github.com/earthly/earthly/tree/main/examples/integration-test).
 The target `+project-files` is perfect for introducing a cache hint via `SAVE IMAGE --cache-hint`.
 The processing that takes place as part of installing Scala and compiling the dependencies is sufficiently compute-intensive to save ~2 min from the total build time in CI.
 In addition, these dependencies change rarely enough that the cache can be utilized consistently.